skip to content

 Biography

 Ian Cross is Emeritus Professor of Music & Science, having retired in 2021 as Director of the Centre for Music and Science where he led a lively group of graduate students and postdoctoral researchers in exploring music, its materials and its effects from a wide range of scientific perspectives (see blogs at https://musicatcambridge.wordpress.com/).
 His early research helped set the agenda for the study of music cognition; he has since published widely in the field of music and science, from the psychoacoustics of violins to the evolutionary roots of musicality (see his Faculty web page at: http://www.mus.cam.ac.uk/directory/ian-cross).
 His recent research has followed three main tracks, focusing on exploring relationships between speech and music as interactive media, on the effects of engagement in group musical activities on the capacity for and expression of empathy, and on the ways in which we engage with musical scores.
-He is presently Principal Investigator on a Leverhulme-funded project in the CMS entitled Score Design for Music Reading: Cognitive and Artistic Perspectives.
+He is presently Editor-in-Chief of the journal Music & Science, and is Principal Investigator on a Leverhulme-funded project in the CMS entitled Score Design for Music Reading: Cognitive and Artistic Perspectives.
 He is an Emeritus Fellow of Wolfson College, Cambridge, and is also a guitarist.

 Ph.D dissertations supervised in the last twenty-five years include: